jonm24/social-pairs/README.md

 ## social-pairs
-an idea for a trading system that uses pair trades to reduce market risk anduses social media data to discover pair trades.
+an idea for a trading system that uses pair trades to reduce market risk and uses social media data to discover pair trades.

 #### strategy:
 - track social performance (volume, engagement, dominance, sentiment)